Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 The Contrast CLI may be used to create new application instances within the Contrast server.
 However, the CLI is typically used to supplement pre-existing applications - those which have been created and instrumented by the appropriate Contrast agent.

-Pre-existing applications that have been fully instrumented at run time by a Contrast agent include a rich set of vulnerability and library data within the Contrast UI.
+Pre-existing applications that have been fully instrumented at runtime by a Contrast agent include a rich set of vulnerability and library data within the Contrast UI.
 For information on how to instrument your application with a Contrast agent, see the following instructions:

  * [Java agent](installation-javastandard.html)
  * [.NET agent](installation-netinstall.html)